 This annual holiday project has been in place since 2011 and as the project has grown, so too have the proceeds.
 This year allowed Watson students to purchase 90 gifts for children experiencing homelessness valued at $500.

-Katie Patterson, a team coordinator at Watson’s Education Center, started the project as a classroom teacher in 2011.
+Katie Patterson, a team coordinator at Watson’s Education Center Sewickley, started the project as a classroom teacher in 2011.
 Katie’s father, Bill Wolfe, is the Executive Director at HCEF.
 “I wanted to teach my students about community service and giving to others” said Katie.
 “With my dad being the Executive Director of HCEF, I had the opportunity to visit shelters and meet families experiencing homelessness.
 I wanted to find a way to collaborate with HCEF to help these families around the holidays and teach my students about the importance of helping others.”

-So that each student could participate to their best of their ability, classroom teachers and aides used adaptive equipment (communication devices, for instance) for students to choose colors, patterns, shapes and designs.
-Students also packaged the printed cards, delivered them internally at the school and collected money.
+So that each student could participate to their best of their ability, classroom teachers and aides used adaptive equipment, such as communication devices, for students to choose colors, patterns, shapes and designs.
+Students also packaged the printed cards, delivered them internally at the school and they collected money for the orders.
 Their pride when they received compliments on the finished product was evident.